Horse64/core.horse64.org/docs/Language Specs/Grammar Rules.md

 using the index by expression operator, or the attribute by identifier operator, or a plain `identifier`.
 It cannot be any other expression.

-`vectorexpr` has some rules omitted above for brevity, e.g. the numbers need to start with `1` and count up:
+`vecexpr` has some rules omitted above for brevity, e.g. the numbers need to start with `1` and count up:
 `[1: <expr>, 2: <expr>, ...]`.
 You can also optionally
 specify xyzw for the first three items, e.g. `[x: <expr>, y: <expr>]`.

-`numberliteral` can be anything that matches any of these regexes:
+`numliteral` can be anything that matches any of these regexes:
 ```
 -?[0-9]+(\.[0-9]+)?
 0x[0-9a-f]+